 20. Stay until the game is complete.
 Leaving the game early (even if you are tired) is a good way to make everyone on your team very frowny.
 The game needs you, your teammates need you, so stay and play to the end whenever possible.
 You won’t find yourself gaining additional fitness sitting in the locker room.

 Players requesting to cancel must do so a minimum of 48 hours prior to original requested skate start time.
-Requests must be via email.
+Cancellations may be sent via email or by using the online form.
 Players requesting to cancel 48 hours prior to their reserved skate time will be issued a credit which MUST be used within 30 days of date of purchase.
 Players canceling within 48 hours of requested skate time are still be responsible for the full skate fee.
 Game reservations made within 48 hours of any skate are NON-REFUNDABLE.
-In addition, all reservations made wthin 48 hours are non-transferrable either to another player or to a future game for any reason.
+Confirmed players that fail to attend without prior notice will be assessed a no-show fee equal to but not greater than the skate fee for that session.
+All game reservations are non-transferrable.